jtjacques/mturk-manage/README.md

     * `ActionsGuarded `: `DiscoverPreviewAndAccept`

+### Manage Qualifications
+This action provides an interface for creating, managing, and removing qualifications.

+**Note**: All actions in this section of the interface are effected immediately.

+#### Viewing Qualifications
+On opening the interface, all qualification types owned by the requester are listed.
+This list can be filtered using the search box as for *[Finding & Viewing Tasks](#finding--viewing-tasks)*.

+The truncated `QualificationTypeId` is shown in the leftmost column, and hovering displays the full `QualificationTypeId`.

+A list of assigned workers can be seen by clicking the truncated `QualificationTypeId`.
+See *[Viewing Qualified Workers](#viewing-qualified-workers)* for further details.

+A complete list of qualifications owned by the requester can be downloaded using the *Download All* button. **Note**: this download ignores any currently specified search filter.

+The list of qualification types can be refreshed using the in-dialogue refresh icon.

+#### Creating Qualifications
+New qualification types can be created by choosing the *Create Qualificaiton* button next to the search box in the main *Manage Qualifications* interface.

+Thhe *Create* dialogue box prompts for a *Name*, *Description*, and list of comma separated *Keywords*.
+The name of the qualification must be unique among qualifications owned by the requester.
+If the *Description* is not populated, the title text is repeated in the description. *Keywords* are optional.

+All qualifications created with this interface add an addional keyword `mturk-manage-qualification/*`.
+This is for internal managment purposes.

+**Note**: this action may take a short period to take effect.
+The `QualificationTypeID` is returned immediately and is entered in the search box.
+As such, the interface may indicate no matching qualification types.
+The listing can be refreshed using the in-dialogue refresh icon.

+#### Removing Qualifications
+Qualification types can be removed by clicking the *Remove* button in the right most column of the main *Manage Qualifications* interface.

+**Note**: this action may take a short period to take effect.

+#### Viewing Qualified Workers
+On clicking the truncated `QualificationTypeId` in the main *Manage Qualifications* interface the list of assigned workers is displayed.
+This list can be filtered using the search box as for *[Finding & Viewing Tasks](#finding--viewing-tasks)*.

+The list of workers assigned this qualification can be refreshed using the in-dialogue refresh icon.

+The *Copy Shown* option above the *ID* column allows the currently displayed list of workers to be copied to the clipboard.

+A complete list of qualified workers can be downloaded using the *Download All* button. **Note**: this download ignores any currently specified search filter.

+#### Assigning Qualifications
+Workers may be assigned the qualification by choosing the *Add Workers* button.
+Each `WorkerId` should be sparated by a space, comma, or new line.

+The qualification may be assigned with an associated integer value using the *Value* box.
+The default value is *1*.
+In the event that this value needs to be updated, can be effected by reassigning the qualification to the worker with the correct value. **Warning**: Non-integer values are automatically assigned with the value *0*.

+**Note**: Each worker is assigned the qualification individually.
+While any number of workers may be added, large numbers of workers may take several seconds to process.
+Please wait for the activity indicator in the top right to complete.

+In the event of an error, such as a `WorkerId` which could not be proccessed, the action terminates.
+Due to the nature of assigning the qualifications, this action is not atomic and any `WorkerId` up to that point will have been assigned as requested.
+To aid in resuming the operation a list of unprocessed IDs, **excluding** the offending `WorkerId`, is provided.
+This list of unprocessed IDs may be copied using the *Copy All* link, ready to be pasted into a subsequent *Add Workers* request.

+#### Revoking Qualifications
+In the event that a worker has been added in error, or you wish to revoke a qualification, qualifications can be unassigned using the appropriate *Remove* button in the right-most column of the worker listing.

 ### Visit mturk.com
 This action provides a quick link to the appropriate requester page at mturk.com to manage additional worker actions including blocking workers and viewing currently assigned qualifications.